liyatheresa/To-do/README.md

 # To-do

 ## Overview
-The project helps you add, remove and edit items to your to-do list.
+This project helps you add, remove and edit items to your to-do list.
 It is easier to track when you have a list and that's what this project helps with.
 A new list item can be added on submission after typing in the textbox at the bottom.
 There are three options for each item added to the list.
 1) Edit button - On click of this button the list item becomes editable.
 You can edit the item and save on clicking the save button or by pressing Enter key on the keyboard.
 2) Delete button - The delete button helps you remove an item from the list.
 On confirming deletion in the pop-up, the item will be removed.
 If you accidentally clicked the delete button, the pop up will save you by giving a second chance to cancel it.